yuanyue-liu-group/EDI/docs/source/Tutorial.rst

    The mu.py script is provided in the package.
 To use the script, the following parameters needs proper setting.
    ``Ngrid``: the k point mesh grid size;
    ``Nbnd``: the number of band in the wannier results;
    ``withangle``: True to use the MRTA model.
-False to use the RTA model.
+False to use the SERTA model.